Voyantis/gtm-voyantis/README.md

 **From Community Template Gallery**
 1. In your GTM workspace, go to **Templates** → **Search Gallery**
-2. Search for "Voyantis AI"
+2. Search for "Voyantis"
 3. Click **Add to workspace**

 ### 2️⃣ Configure API Key

-1. Create a new tag using the Voyantis AI template
+1. Create a new tag using the Voyantis template
 2. Enter your **API Key** (available in your [Voyantis dashboard](https://app.voyantis.ai))
 3. The API key is required and must be valid